David Beckham gushes over Qatar in cringey new video and the responses are brutal

 Many are calling attention to the fact that Beckham is also an ambassador for humanitarian aid organization UNICEF.

-“David Beckham, self-declared feminist [email protected] ambassador, kicks off multi-million pound campaign to bring tourists to Qatar, describing it as an ‘incredible place’…aside from it being illegal to be gay + women still need permission to study or marry,” tweeted Domestic abuse campaigner David Challen.
+“David Beckham, self-declared feminist [email protected]ICEF ambassador, kicks off multi-million pound campaign to bring tourists to Qatar, describing it as an ‘incredible place’…aside from it being illegal to be gay + women still need permission to study or marry,” tweeted Domestic abuse campaigner David Challen.

 He added: “Women are dependent on men for permission to marry, travel, pursue higher education or make decisions about their own children.
 Qatari govt purposely make opaque rules on male guardianship as they don’t want women to know the rules…